The Amazing Race Norge 2

-Brothers Omar and Bilal Ishqair were the winners of this season.
+Brothers Omar and Bilal Ishqair were the winners of this season, while cohabitants Solfrid Kvalvik and Sveinung Ellingsen finished in second place and friends Cecilie Kreutz and Camilla Smith finished in third place.

 Production

 Development and filming

 On 18 August 2012, it was confirmed that Freddy dos Santos would return to present the show.
 Filming took place from November to December 2012.
 In this season, if there are two or more teams arriving at the Pit Stop at the same time, though they were not given a tied position, all those teams would depart together at the same time in the next leg, unlike the American version.
 This case occurred in Leg 2, where the 2nd, 3rd and 4th teams departing at the same time, as well as the 7th and 8th teams.
 This season also introduced the variant of the Intersection that was also in the second Latin American season, where two teams compete against each other, with the first team winning getting their next clue and the losing team waiting at for another team to redo the challenge, and if the team was the last at the Intersection, they would wait out a penalty.